 Valencia is a city with an old soul and a modern heart.
 The centre is a typical Medieval gem with a towering cathedral, Spanish and Roman historic architecture and museums to fulfill those intellectual yearnings.
-However, venture just a little further afield and you discover that the moat of yesteryears has been turned into sprawling parklands and swaths of land in close proximity (walking distance) have been transformed into modern day art and cultural hubs including the district with the Opera House x and xxxx all joined by walkways and undulating water features.
+However, if you venture a little further, you’ll discover that developers have transformed the old moat into sprawling parklands.
+Nearby areas within walking distance have become modern art and cultural hubs, including L’Agora (Museum) and the Science Centre, all connected by walkways and flowing water features.

 We begin at the Torres de Serranos (city gate) and plunge immediately into the soul.
 It is still early morning.
 The cobble stones are wet from a morning rinse, shutters open as we pass and the chill of the shadows between buildings prickles my skin as the dew drops dry from summer flower boxes.